Nps-rf/YA-MUSIC-TG-BOT/README.md

+# Telegram Music Bot and Yandex Music Track Collector

+This project consists of a Telegram bot written in Go that shares information about the currently playing track on Yandex Music, along with a TamperMonkey userscript for Yandex Music that sends the currently playing track information to the server.

-# Go Telegram Music Bot
+## Go Telegram Music Bot

-This script provides a Telegram bot that shares information about a currently playing track (pulled from a HTTP POST request) to the chat whenever a message is received.
+The Go script provides a Telegram bot that shares information about a currently playing track (pulled from a HTTP POST request) to the chat whenever a message is received.

-## Dependencies
+### Dependencies

 - The Go [telegram-bot-api](https://github.com/go-telegram-bot-api/telegram-bot-api) for interaction with the Telegram Bot API.
 - The Go [godotenv](https://github.com/joho/godotenv) to load environment variables from a `.env` file.
 - Standard Go libraries: `encoding/json`, `fmt`, `log`, `net/http`, `os`, `strings`, and `sync`.

-## Structures

-Two main structures are used:

-- `ArtistInfo`: which includes `Title` and `Link` for a music artist.
-- `TrackInfo`: which includes `Artists` (a slice of `ArtistInfo`), `Image`, `Title`, and `Link` for a track.

-A global `lastTrackInfo` of type `TrackInfo` and a mutex `mutex` are declared to store and control the access to the latest track information.

-## Functions

-- `setLastTrackHandler()`: This function is a HTTP handler that receives a POST request with JSON body containing track information.
-After validating the request, it decodes the JSON into a `TrackInfo` instance and saves it as the `lastTrackInfo`.
-It uses `mutex` to ensure safe access to the `lastTrackInfo` in concurrent contexts.
-- `main()`: The entry point of the application.
-It loads environment variables, initializes the Telegram bot, and enters the main event loop that waits for new messages in the bot's chat.
-On each received message, the bot responds with the current track information and a corresponding image.
-It then starts a HTTP server with `setLastTrackHandler()` as a handler for the `/set-last-track` endpoint.

-## How it works
+### How it works

 1. The application loads the environment variables from a `.env` file which include the bot token and the owner's name.
 2. It then initializes the Telegram bot using the provided token.
 3. Upon receiving a new message in the chat, the bot responds with a message containing information about the last track that was set via the `/set-last-track` HTTP endpoint.
 It sends two messages: one with the track details (title and artists) and another with the track's cover image.
 4. The track information is updated by sending a HTTP POST request with JSON data to the `/set-last-track` endpoint.

+## TamperMonkey Script for Yandex Music

+This is a TamperMonkey userscript designed to collect the currently playing track information from Yandex Music and send it to the server that our Go script is running on.

+### Dependencies

+- [TamperMonkey](https://www.tampermonkey.net/) extension for your browser to run the userscript.

+### How it works

+1. The userscript runs on Yandex Music web pages (as defined by the `@match` metadata).
+2. It checks for the currently playing track every 7 seconds, as set by `setInterval(checkTrack, 7000)`.
+3. If a track is currently playing, it sends the track information to the server using the `GM_xmlhttpRequest` function.
+The server URL is "http://localhost:8080/set-last-track", and the track information is sent as JSON data in the request body.
+4. The track information sent includes the title, artists, cover image URL, and track URL, which the server can then use to update the `lastTrackInfo` variable.

+With both parts of the project running, users in your Telegram chat will get updates of your currently playing track on Yandex Music whenever they send a message.